Just about everyone has seen Attack on Titan, My Hero Academia, and Death Note. But what about the lesser-known anime that never got any of that hype?

 Because of Tatsuhiro's status as a recluse, he attracts the attention of a young woman who tries to shake him of his solitary ways.

 Blood Blockade Battlefront takes place in the demon-infested city of Hellsalem's Lot.
 Leonardo Watch, the recipient of the powerful All-Seeing Eyes of the Gods', moves to the city, only to get involved with a crime-fighting organization called Libra.

 When more malevolent demons begin to seep in from the Beyond, life in Hellsalem's Lot gets even more unstable.
 Despite having some amazing artwork and action sequences, this exciting anime often goes overlooked.

 Don't Miss Out on Underrated Anime

 If you think you've seen every amazing anime, think again.
 Chances are, you haven't watched some of these underrated anime series.

 Want a break from modern anime?
-Check out these anime series from the 90s that are still worth watching.
+Check out some of the more classic anime series, ones that are still great to watch today: